-From mid July to mid August 2016, I was Artist in Residence during the Ness of Brodgar excavations.
-For four weeks I drew and made sound recordings on site.
+For four weeks in 2016, I was Artist in Residence during the Ness of Brodgar excavations, drawing and made sound recordings on site.
 My focus was on human activity – both the work of archeologists in the present and the traces of the Neolithic past.
-During the next few months I will be developing the material collected for an exhibition, with accompanying talks and discussions on the potential role for perceptual art in archaeological research.
+Since then I have been developing a film of images and sounds, exhibiting the work to date, and paid another brief visit to Orkney in January.

 It may have seemed a little quiet on this blog – but there is lots of post residency work in progress.

 The first 8 minutes of a film is available on Vimeo here.
 I’m trying to make it about the experience of being on site – rather than a documentary.
 So it begins close in with hands digging, then travels through voices and drawings across the site.

 Sometimes the ‘scenes’ are linked with an assembled ‘key image’.